Hollywood Capers

+Hollywood Capers is a 1935 American animated comedy short film directed by Jack King.
+It was released on October 19, 1935.
+It is the 62nd film in the Looney Tunes series and the second cartoon to star Beans.
+The film is in the public domain after Warner Bros.
+Pictures failed to renew the copyright in 1963.

 Plot

-One day in Hollywood, actors come to the studio to do their routines - seen are W. C. Fields and Charlie Chaplin.
-Also coming to the studio is Beans who travels in his rough-riding car, but the guard will not allow him to enter.
-Not backing out, Beans disguises himself as Oliver Hardy, and passes through the gate without causing suspicion.
+It is a normal day at Warmer Brothers Studios in Hollywood.
+A caricature of W. C. Fields gives a cigar to a guard, and after failing to light it, takes it back.
+Beans attempts to enter the studio, but his car is sent flying into a tree, causing it to explode.
+While a caricature of Charlie Chaplin enters, Beans disguises himself as Oliver Hardy, and passes through the gate without causing suspicion.

 Taking off his cover, Beans enters a sound stage where Oliver Owl is directing a film.
-Looking from a catwalk, Beans watches Little Kitty perform a scene where an actor tries to court her.
-Suddenly, a passing worker accidentally knocks him off and Beans falls on top of the actor, much to the annoyance of Oliver, who tosses Beans away.
-Beans enters a scene room where a Frankenstein-esque robot is on the table.
-As he frightenedly moves back, the cat lands on a switch.
+Looking from a catwalk, Beans watches Little Kitty perform a musical number with numerous individuals, including a talented turtle piano player.
+During a scene where she rebuffs an actor's pursuits, Beans falls on top of the actor, much to the annoyance of Oliver, who tosses Beans away.
+Beans enters a scene room where a Frankenstein-like robot is on the table.
+While he fearfully moves back, the cat lands on a switch.
 As a result, the robot activates and rises.

 The robot goes on a rampage and everyone flees the studio.
-Beans tries to whack it with an iron bar but the robot is very sturdy and throws him across the sound stage.
-As Beans lands next to a giant fan, he turns it on, generating a gale force at the robot.
-The robot resists the draft, but walks straight into the fan getting smashed to bits.
+Beans tries to whack it with an iron bar, but the robot is very sturdy and throws him across the sound stage.
+When Beans lands next to a giant fan, he turns it on, generating a strong wind towards the robot.
+The robot resists the draft, but walks straight into the fan and gets smashed to pieces.

 Home media

-The short was released on the Looney Tunes Golden Collection: Volume 3.
+The short was released on disc 2 of the Looney Tunes Golden Collection: Volume 3 DVD set.